Chris Anderson (rugby): Playing career

-He also played in England for Widnes.
-Anderson played left wing in Widnes' 2–3 defeat by Bradford Northern in the 1974–75 Player's No.6 Trophy Final during the 1974–75 season at Wilderspool Stadium, Warrington on Saturday 25 January 1975.
-Also during the 1974–75 Northern Rugby Football League season he was flown to England to play on the wing for Widnes in their 14–7 victory over Warrington in the 1975 Challenge Cup Final at Wembley Stadium, London on Saturday 10 May 1975.
+During the 1974–75 season, Anderson played in England for Widnes.
+He played left wing in Widnes’ 2–3 defeat by Bradford Northern in the 1974–75 Player's No.6 Trophy Final at Wilderspool Stadium, Warrington on 25 January 1975.
+During the 1975 Australian season, Anderson was flown to England to play on the wing for Widnes in their 14–7 victory over Warrington in the 1975 Challenge Cup Final at Wembley Stadium, London on Saturday 10 May 1975.

-Anderson surpassed Eddie Burns' club record for Canterbury-Bankstown of 65 tries in 1978.

-Anderson represented Australia in eight tests, including the 1975 World Cup and two Kangaroos Tours in 1978 and 1982.
-He also represented New South Wales in the experimental 1980 State of Origin game.
-In the third Origin encounter of 1983 (his last representative match), Anderson became the first ever player to score a hat-trick of tries in a State of Origin match, although the Blues lost 22–43.
+Anderson surpassed Eddie Burns’ club record for Canterbury-Bankstown of 65 tries in 1979.
+He represented Australia in eight tests, including the 1975 World Cup and two Kangaroo Tours in 1978 and 1982, although several bouts of glandular fever had severely limited his appearances in the two seasons preceding the latter tour.
+Anderson also represented New South Wales in the experimental 1980 State of Origin game.In his last representative match in the last Origin encounter of 1983, Anderson became the first ever player to score a hat-trick of tries in a State of Origin match, although the Blues lost 22–43.
 That season Anderson scored nineteen tries for the Bulldogs, a club record until Nigel Vagana scored twenty-three in 2002.